ReVoice

 Before any work begins, the organ undergoes a thorough inspection by expert technicians.
 This step involves:

-• Evaluating all components: Technicians will inspect the pipes, wind chests, bellows, console, and key action mechanisms to determine the condition of each part.
+Evaluating all components: Technicians will inspect the pipes, wind chests, bellows, console, and key action mechanisms to determine the condition of each part.
+While the focus is on the Swell and Pedal, the Great and Choir will also be evaluated for needed maintenance.

 Cleaning and Restoration of the Pipes

-One of the most important and time-consuming tasks in the restoration process is the cleaning and repair of the organ’s pipes.
+One of the most important and time-consuming tasks in the restoration process is the removing, cleaning, and repair of the organ’s pipes.
 Each pipe plays a critical role in producing the organ’s rich and diverse sound.

-• Voicing adjustments: Once the pipes are cleaned and repaired, the voicing process begins.
+Voicing adjustments: Once the pipes are cleaned, repaired, and reinstalled, the voicing process begins.
 This involves fine-tuning the pipes to ensure they produce the correct pitch and harmonics, allowing for consistent and balanced sound across the entire instrument.

 The console is the control center of the organ, housing the keys, stops, and pedals that the organist uses to play.
-Over time, the console can suffer from wear and tear, which can affect the responsiveness and playability of the instrument.
+The current organ console was newly installed during the first phase of the restoration in 2014 and remains in good overall condition.

 Wind System Restoration